How to get your website to the top of Google

 Google and other search engines on the internet love to be able to see information and crawl through the hierarchy of information.
 This means having a clear menu, categories, and links to corresponding pages with relevant copy.

-On-site SEO means giving the end-user and Google a good experience, where their searches are answered with the right content.
+On-site SEO is giving the end-user and Google a good experience.
+Where searches are answered with the right content.
 You do this by making it as easy as possible with good copy.
 To achieve this, you will need:

 - A URL that is clear and concise and arranged in an order that follows a sensible pattern

-- Meta descriptions containing more details on the page that are made interesting and persuasive to the user, and normally includes 1-2 keywords
+- Meta descriptions that contain more details on the page made interesting and persuasive to the user, and normally includes 1-2 keywords

 - A title tag which includes what the page is about and the search term